underlost/underlost.net/README.md

 ### Usage

-The site can be deployed multiple ways, on multiple services.
-Since the site is Jekyll based, a simple `bundle exec jekyll serve --w` is only needed for local development, living at `localhost:4000/`.
+The site can be deployed multiple ways, and on multiple services.
+Since the site is Jekyll based, a simple `bundle exec jekyll serve --w` (assuming you use bundler) is only needed for local development, living at `localhost:4000/`.

 For testing purposes on various devices, a Github pages branch is set up at [lab.underlost.net](http://lab.underlost.net).
 Grunt is used to deploy there, with `grunt deploy`